-Wallboards (or dashboards) are intuitive, real-time, visual reporting tools that allow managers to track important KPIs (key performance indicators) and monitor agent performance.
+Wallboards (or dashboards) are intuitive, real-time, visual reporting tools.
+They allow managers to track important KPIs (key performance indicators) and monitor agent performance.
 Utilizing wallboards ensures real-time monitoring to spot trends, correct issues, and boost productivity levels.
-While these have traditionally been used by call centers, your newly remote customers should be implementing wallboards and other call center tools for effective remote management.
+While these have traditionally been used by call centers, your newly remote customers should be implementing wallboards and other call center tools for effective remote work management.
 As their Service Provider, now is a great time to consider converting some of your basic customers to hosted call center seats so that they can benefit from these powerful tools.

 The RingLogix Wallboard displays all of your data in real-time in an easy-to-digest layout – keeping you informed of your teams’ performance.